Lynn Sage Breast Cancer Survivorship Program

 The Lynn Sage Breast Cancer Survivorship Program addresses the unique needs of women with breast cancer as they complete treatment and enter into survivorship.
 Following your visit with the Survivorship Program you will receive an individualized Survivorship Care Plan to follow and share with your primary care provider.

 A Survivorship Care Plan is an outline of your cancer history, providing important details of your diagnosis and treatment, as well as a roadmap for moving forward.
 Long-term follow-up guidelines include:

-- A schedule for follow-up visits, screening & tests
+- A schedule for follow-up visits, screening tests, and labs

-- Screening recommendations for late effects of treatment
+- Screening recommendations for late effects of cancer treatment

-- Wellness recommendations aimed to decrease risk of recurrence, improve quality of life & overall health
+- Wellness recommendations aimed to decrease risk of recurrence and improve quality of life and overall health

 Who is Eligible?